 Get the full picture of what it takes to plan and deliver community heritage projects with Wide Angle Lens: Empowering Community Heritage Practices.

-Although tickets are sold out for the complete program, there are still spots available for those who wish to audit one or more of the sessions for free.
-Classes are offered one Thursday per month, with Working ‘With’ and ‘In’ Communities on January 14 as the next session (afternoon and evening options), until March 2021 and registration is required.
-Additional guest speakers announcement to follow.
-Facilitator Catherine C. Cole recently answered some questions surrounding the course through this Q&A.
+There are still spots available for those who wish to audit one or more of the remaining sessions for free.
+Classes are offered one Thursday per month, with The Final Product on March 11, 2021 as the last remaining session (afternoon and evening options), and registration is required.